Alan-Bushell/blackjack/README.md

 > While everything worked perfectly in gitpod development space, once deployed to heroku it was not consistent.
 > Final attempt to rectify was to contact Code Institute student support but unfortunately a fix could not be found.

-### Identified infified bug on adding dealer value to terminal to show running score.
+### Identified bug on adding dealer value to terminal to show running score.
 To fix this bug the dealers score is not present until the player stands.
 > This bug showed the dealers total score including hidden card value while the player had the option to hit or stand.
 As this would give the player the advantage
 > I decided to remove this visibility until after the player stood and the dealer hidden card was revealed.
 A more elegant solution would be possible to only show card[0].value but due to time contstraints I was forced to use a more convenient solution.